AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 Preparing the data by downloading and cleaning it.
 Some deduction made of the data source:
 <br> •	The data sources focused on a few themes that Fitbit users are all familiar with which is tracking sleep, physical activity such as steps and calories burned. <br>
 •	Some files are repeated information and would not be of use such as dailySteps_merged , dailyCalories_merged is a summary of the same info from dailyActivty.
-I only used files which have major representation of weight loss, calorie burnt and activity.
-This means inly selecting weightLogInfo_merged.csv, dailyIntensities_merged.csv and dailyActivity_merged.csv
+I only used files which have major representation of sleep, BMI, calorie burnt and activity levels.

 ## 3. PROCESS ##
 I will be using both excel and SQL to clean data by separating string values in a cell and filtering.
 This would also allow altering the scehma in the CSV files to ensure BigQuery can import the table.
 Using BiqQuery as the RDMS, I have cleaned the data from duplicates, null values and converting string functions.